SushilMario/HackVerse-Diagno-Assist/README.md

 # Hackverse-Diagno-Assist

 ## Description:
-  An e-commerce application for home decor with full pledged functionality including cart, cutomer reviews, wishlist and with an online payment option.
+  An application for easy patient-doctor interaction and diagnosis, facilitated by an interactive web application, that allows for smart diagnosis with AI

 ## Tech Stack:
   Backend: NODE.js